Agile Deliberation: Concept Deliberation for Subjective Visual Classification: Conclusion

 \section{Conclusion}

 We introduced \textit{Agile Deliberation}, a human-in-the-loop framework for classifying subjective and evolving visual concepts.
-By guiding users through structured concept scoping and iteratively surfacing borderline examples for reflection, our system helps users clarify their ambiguous mental models.
+By guiding users through structured concept scoping and surfacing borderline examples for reflection, our system helps users clarify their ambiguous mental models.
 Our user study—prioritizing live interaction over static benchmarks to capture genuine concept evolution—demonstrated that this approach not only yields more performant classifiers than manual or fully automated baselines but also significantly reduces the cognitive burden associated with defining complex concepts.
 As visual classification increasingly moves into subjective domains, frameworks like Agile Deliberation will be essential for aligning powerful AI models with nuanced human intent.
+Limitations and future work are discussed in the appendix.~\ref{limitations_appendix}.